 Below is a video demonstrating BrushDestructor-Blade clearing Lantana.

-The following video below shows a BrushDestructor Blade cutting through thick rain forest undergrowth, not only cutting down small saplings but also grinding it up, leaving it to quickly rot away.
+This video shows a BrushDestructor Blade cutting through thick rain forest undergrowth, not only cutting down small saplings but also grinding it up, leaving it to quickly rot away.

 Below is a Video of an Extra-Heavy-Duty BrushDestructor-Blade cutting down a 200mm diameter Gum Saplings.
 Although I normally would not use my BrushDestructor-Blade to cut down anything over 100mm, as a chain saw is much quicker.
 It shows that a BrushDestructor-Blade is capable of cutting down much larger diameter trees if you do not have a chain saw or have one with you.